Affirmative action in China: Influence on Chinese society

 The affirmative action of the Chinese government has been called into question of late, especially from the ethnic group of Han Chinese.
-Unfair policies on Chinese College entrance exams as well as human rights considered to be favoring the national minority have both been believed to be causing reverse discrimination in the mainland.
+Unfair policies on Chinese college entrance exams, as well as human rights considered to be favoring the minorities, have both been believed to be causing reverse discrimination on the mainland.
 The Chinese government has been scaling back on affirmative action since 2019.

 Han chauvinism has been becoming more popular in mainland China since the 2000s, the cause of which has been attributed to the discontent toward Chinese affirmative action.